publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptE/m__us_usc_t21_s884.md

     (c) __Request by United States attorney__

-    A United States attorney may, with the approval of the Attorney General or the Deputy Attorney General, the Associate Attorney General, or any Assistant Attorney General designated by the Attorney General, request an order under subsection (b) of this section when in his judgment—
+    A United States attorney may, with the approval of the Attorney General or the Deputy Attorney General, the Associate Attorney General, or any Assistant Attorney General designated by the Attorney General, request an order under subsection (b) when in his judgment—

         (1) the testimony or other information from such individual may be necessary to the public interest; and